 Body signals such as heartbeat and breathing accompany us constantly, often unnoticed as background noise of our perception.
 Even in the earliest years of life, these signals are important as they ...

-Our perceptions of body image are shaped by what we see from as early as seven years old, according to new research by Durham ...
+Our perceptions of body image are shaped by what we see from as early as seven years old, according to new research by Durham University (UK).
+These body ideals continue to be influenced by visual ...

 Body signals such as heartbeat and breathing accompany us constantly, often unnoticed as background noise of our perception.
 Even in the earliest years of life, these signals are important as they ...